-The Undergraduate GWAR is a CSU wide requirement that should be completed by undergraduate and second bachelor’s students in the junior year.
+The Undergraduate GWAR is a CSU wide requirement that should be completed by undergraduate and second bachelor’s students in their junior year.

-- after completing their second-semester composition requirement (ENGL 20 or the equivalent), and
+- after students complete their second-semester composition requirement (ENGL 20 or the equivalent), and

 - after reaching junior-standing (completing 60 units of coursework), and